PapierKorb76/tictactoe/README.md

 # Tic Tac Toe Project
-## This is a minigame made for fun.
+## This is a tic tac toe project minigame.

-This project was completed for The Odin Project Javascript Restaurant Tic Tac Toe Assignment.
+This project was completed for The Odin Project Javascript  Tic Tac Toe Assignment.
 The aim of the project was to make a funny game of Tic Tac Toe which you can play with a friend or parent using JavaScript.

 ![tic tac toe](https://github.com/PapierKorb76/tictactoe/assets/62933268/928e70bf-0e75-483b-a909-76d71a97bdef))